AcalephStorage/consul-alerts/README.md

 #### VictorOps

-To enable the VictorOps builtin notifier, set `consul-alerts/config/notifiers/victorops/enabled` to `true`.
+To enable the VictorOps built-in notifier, set `consul-alerts/config/notifiers/victorops/enabled` to `true`.
 VictorOps details needs to be configured.